cmudrc/OpenSeeSimE/README.md

 ## Overview

-OpenSeeSimE is a multimodal benchmark for evaluating the capabilities of vision-language models (VLMs) in understanding and reasoning about engineering simulation outputs.
+This is a multimodal benchmark for evaluating the capabilities of vision-language models (VLMs) in understanding and reasoning about engineering simulation outputs.
 This benchmark addresses the growing need for evaluating AI models on domain-specific technical tasks beyond general-purpose visual understanding.

 <p align="center">
 <img src="paper/SimulationExamples.png" alt="Sample structural and fluid simulations" width="800"/>